cmohge1/lrbs-digital-editing-advanced-2019/index.md

 Follow the schedule below, which includes links to the individual days, or navigate to the appropriate day at the top of the page.

+(Please note that I will hold office hours in Room 242, Senate House (South Block) from 16.00–17.30 each day after class.)

 ### [Monday, 1 July: Welcome, TEI encoding refresher](/day1.md)

 |Time   | Topic   | Type |